Guide to Submitting Online

 Irish Clubs and Irish Academic institutions may apply to enter Senior, Challenge or Beginner events if evidence is provided to the WEHoRR committee showing that a different category is appropriate.
 This information should be supplied to the Entries Secretary before entries close.
 Email: email@example.com

-Crews who are eligible for one of the Club pennants (Club, Provincial Club, Medium Club, Small Club) should select a ‘Club’ Event – Open Club, Senior Club, Challenge Club or Beginner.
+Crews who are eligible for one of the Club pennants (Club, Provincial Club, Medium Club, Small Club) should select ‘Club’ from the drop-down list of “WEHoRR Pennant being entered for”.
 These entries will be allocated into the respective club pennant by the Committee, based on the qualifying criteria.
 There will be a 72-hour period after the provisional draw is published for the allocations to be checked by entrants before the draw is finalised.